Nash Equilibrium Problems of Polynomials: Polynomial optimization formulations

-The main task for NEP is to find a tuple $\allx^* = (x_1^*, \ldots, x_N^*)$ such that each $x_i^*$ is a minimizer for the optimization problem $\mbf{F}_i(x^*_{-i})$.
-We assume each constraining tuple $g_i$ is nonsingular.
-Then $\allx^*$ must satisfy the polynomial system \reff{eq:criticalpt}.
+For the NEP of polynomials (\ref{eq:NEP}), let $\lmd_{i,j}(x)$ be polynomial Lagrange multiplier expressions as in (\ref{polyexpr:lmdij}) for each $i\in[N]$ and $j\in[m_i]$.
+Then every NE must satisfy the polynomial system \reff{eq:criticalpt}.
 Choose a generic positive definite matrix